aws-samples/digital-rf-signal-impairment-detection/README.md

 The following items are recognized as improvements to this solution:

-- Use GNU Radio to simulate compression and additional impairment classes
-- Enhance the feature engineering process to accommodate additional classes like in-band spurs and IQ gain imbalance
+- Enhance the feature engineering process to accommodate additional classes like in-band spurs
 - Compare results of this solution against deep learning or computer vision alternatives
 - Accomodate larger modulation schemas eg 64-APSK